Royal Noble Consort Uibin Seong: Early life

-Lady Seong had seven siblings: five brothers and two sisters.
-Her father died in 1769, at the age of 60.

 Life in the palace

 In 1762, at the age of ten, she entered the royal palace as a gungnyeo.
 Because of her father's relationship with the Pungsan Hong clan, Lady Seong became a personal maid of King Jeongjo's mother, Crown Princess Hye.

 In 1773, she alongside Princess Cheongyeon and Princess Cheongseon, transcribed the classic novel Gwakjangyangmunrok (comprising 10 volumes, 10 books) to Korean.

 Some time before 1782, she received Jeongjo's grace and was promoted to Sangui, a court lady of the fifth senior rank.
 It is recorded that she was pregnant two times between 1780 and 1782, but both pregnancies ended in miscarriage.